Minors on Campus

 - an indication of whether the Program will involve overnight activities and/or housing.

-The Office of General Counsel will assist in developing the appropriate health, permission and disclosure forms.
-In the event that third party program operators or vendors are involved, the Office of General Counsel will also draft agreements ensuring that the third parties comply with NYIT’s Minors on Campus Policy and all applicable laws and regulations.
+The Office of General Counsel, in consultation with the Director of Compliance and/or the Risk Manager will assist in coordinating the appropriate health, permission and disclosure forms, provided that in all cases the Program Director shall collect a media consent form, a behavioral standards from, a medical history (including allergy needs if any) and a consent to treat form.
+In the event that third party program operators or vendors are involved, the Office of General Counsel will also draft agreements ensuring that the third parties comply with New York Tech's Minors on Campus Policy and all applicable laws and regulations.

 Program Directors may not allow the participation in the program of any academic, faculty, staff, hourly employee, student, volunteer or other personnel whose criminal background check and/or sex offender registry check includes a record of sexually based offenses or crimes against children.
-If criminal background checks include a record of other offenses, programs should consult the appropriate office (Human Resources, Academic Affairs, or the Office of Security) to determine if those offenses should preclude participation.
+If criminal background checks include a record of other offenses, programs should consult the Office of General Counsel to determine if those offenses should preclude participation.

 Programs that are occasional events for which a large number of volunteers are essential, may elect to adopt measures and safeguards instead of background checks for the one-time volunteers.
 The measures adopted must include requirements that the volunteers be working in public places, not alone with children, and be supervised by a background-checked person.
 Programs must compile the names and addresses of the volunteers prior to the event and check the names against the sex offender registry.
 Volunteers must then present photo identification to be checked at the event.

-Any member of the NYIT community may report a concern if he or she suspects that a child has been abused or maltreated.
+Any member of the New York Tech community shall report a concern if he or she knows or reasonably suspects that a child has been abused or maltreated.

-Although some NYIT employees, as mandated reporters, are required by New York State law to report suspected child abuse and maltreatment, all of the NYIT community should adhere to these guidelines to ensure that we protect minors who are on our campus or participating in NYIT programs and activities.
+Although some New York Tech employees, as mandated reporters, are required by New York State law to report suspected child abuse and maltreatment, all of the New York Tech community is expected to adhere to these guidelines to ensure that we protect minors who are on our campus or participating in New York Tech programs and activities.